ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 - [deny_actions_no_mfa.tf](./modules/iam/deny_actions_no_mfa.tf) - Requires MFA to be set before any action can be performed.
   - The user will only be able to set a MFA device and then must log out / in to have normal access.
-  - This is a blanket guardrail that should be used caustiously.
-Keep in mine that unless the user authenticated with MFA via the CLI, access keys will not be valid.
+  - This is a blanket guardrail that should be used cautiously.
+Keep in mind that unless the user authenticated with MFA via the CLI, access keys will not be valid.

 ### Lambda